tensorpack/tensorpack/docs/tutorial/inference.md

 ## Inference After Training: Do It Yourself

 Tensorpack is a training interface -- __it doesn't care what happened after training__.
-It already provides everything you need for inference or model diagnosis after
+During training it already provides everything you need for inference or model diagnosis after
 training:

 1. The model (the graph): you've already written it yourself with TF symbolic functions.